ipmlab-ugr/ShearbyXAI/README.md

 ---
 ## **Implemntation of Genetic Programming:**
-For genetic programming (GP), use data-for-gp.csv and execute gp-main-for-eq-that-reported.py.
+For Genetic Programming (GP), use data-for-gp.csv and execute gp-main-for-eq-that-reported.py.
 For verification, use data-for-verification.

 ---
-## ** Cite the code:**
+## **Cite the code:**

 To cite this code, please use the following reference: @misc{iPMLab2025, author = {{iPMLab}}, title = {Codes Repository},